 15. Mahabalipuram, Tamil Nadu

 The Group of Monuments at Mahabalipuram (also known as Mamallapuram) are a UNESCO World Heritage Site and stand as a glorious reminder of the past.
-One of the must visit historical places in India, the stone carvings at these temples display the pinnacle of Pallava art.
+One of the must visit historical site in Tamil Nadu, the stone carvings at these temples display the pinnacle of Pallava art.
 Their construction took almost 12 years to complete.
 The 11 temples called Mandapas lie on both sides of the hill at Mahabalipuram.
 They have a unique style, especially the charming mix and have Dravidian as well as Buddhist styles of architecture.
 The most popular attractions here are the Shore Temple, Arjuna’s Penance and Cave Temples.

-Know this fact.
-The “Descent of the Ganges” is a beautiful carving of pink granite.
+Interesting Fact About Mahabalipuram: The “Descent of the Ganges” is a beautiful carving of pink granite.
 It depicts the story of how Lord Shiva brought about the descent of the Ganges from the heaven onto Earth.

 25 Offbeat Destinations in India for an Awesome Experience